 The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) is a classification of mental disorders with associated criteria designed to facilitate more reliable diagnoses of these disorders.
 Autism spectrum disorder is a new DSM-5 name that reflects a scientific consensus that four previously separate disorders are actually a single condition with different levels of symptom severity in two core domains.
 It has become a standard reference for clinical practice in the mental health field.
-DSM has been used by and researchers from clinicians different orientations (biological, psychodynamic, behavioural, interpersonal, family cognitive, /systems), all of whom strive for a common language communicate to the essential characteristics of mental disorders presented by their patients.
+DSM has been used by and researchers from different clinicians orientations (biological, psychodynamic, cognitive, behavioural, interpersonal, family /systems), all of whom strive for a common language communicate the essential to characteristics of mental disorders presented by their patients.